learn-co-curriculum/dsc-data-viz-lab/README.md

 x =None
 labels = None

-# Set a figure size
+# Create a new figure object

 # Plot vertical bars of fixed width by passing x and y values to .bar() function